 IVF can be tough, physically and emotionally.
 To give it your best shot we recommend that you seriously review all your current commitments to do with work, family, faith, sports, lifestyle and consider any areas where you can down-size, delegate or step-back from over the course of treatment.

 Don’t underestimate the amount of time IVF takes.
 You will need to find extra time for clinic appointments, visits to Labtests for regular blood tests, regular scans, egg collection, checkups.
 And you should include time for emotional recovery and reflection.
-Schedule times to quieten your mind and re-group so that your emotional storage tank can refill in between appointments and treatments.
-If you can head into your treatment doing less, you can see how you are coping and you always have the option of adding things back in if you feel like you can cope with it.
+Scheduled times to quieten your mind and re-group so that your emotional storage tank can refill in between appointments and treatments.
+If you can head into your treatment doing less, you can review how you are coping and you always have the option of adding things back in if you feel like you can cope with it.
 This will be easier to navigate rather than trying to negotiate out of commitments mid-way through treatment.

 3. CONNECT AND REFLECT

 Going through IVF can be emotionally draining, so before you begin treatment, plan to spend time doing things that you enjoy that are not fertility focused.
 That doesn’t mean avoid anything to do with fertility however.
 Before treatment begins is an ideal time to begin talking openly and honestly about your hopes, expectations and fears with your partner or support person.